nisnardi/nodewpg/css.md

 ```

 ## Child selectors
-* Using the **>** selector we can select only those elements matched by the second selector that are the children of elements matched by the first
+* Using the **>** selector we can select only those elements matched by the second selector that are the direct children of elements matched by the first
 * The child combinator **>** is placed between two CSS selectors.
 * Elements matched by the second selector must be the immediate children of the elements matched by the first selector
 * This is stricter than the descendant selector